developmentseed/label-maker/examples/walkthrough-tensorflow-object-detection.md

 ![screenshot 2018-01-24 14 42 00](https://user-images.githubusercontent.com/14057932/35353302-c6f555c6-0114-11e8-8c7c-1b5334e9c449.png)

 # Prediction
 We created another code for you to finally run and predict any image tile you have to do the building detection.
 We saved the test images in a folder called `test_images`.
-Now [go to our Label Maker repo, copy, paste and save the code as `tf_od_predict.py`](https://github.com/developmentseed/label-maker/blob/tf_object_detection/examples/utils/tf_od_predict.py), simply by running:
+Now [go to our Label Maker repo, copy, paste and save the code as `tf_od_predict.py`](https://github.com/developmentseed/label-maker/blob/tf_object_detection/examples/utils/tf_od_predict.py), simply run:
 ```shell
 python3 tf_od_predict.py --model_name=building_od_ssd_inference_graph \
                                           --path_to_label=data/building_od.pbtxt \